-25.6 Procedure on Dismissal, Suspension, Temporary Reduction in Pay, or Disciplinary Demotion.
+25.6 Procedure on Dismissal, Suspension, Temporary Reduction in Pay or Disciplinary Demotion.

-- A. In any disciplinary action to dismiss, suspend, temporarily reduce the pay of, or demote an employee having permanent status in a position in the merit system, after having complied with the Skelly requirements where applicable, the appointing authority shall make an order in writing stating specifically the causes for the action. - B. Service of Order.
-Said order of dismissal, suspension, temporary reduction in pay, or demotion shall be filed with the Director of Human Resources, showing by whom and the date a copy was served upon the employee to be dismissed, suspended, temporary reduction in pay, or demoted, either personally or by certified mail to the employee's last known mailing address.
+- A. In any disciplinary action to dismiss, suspend, temporarily reduce pay, or demote an employee having permanent status in a position in the Merit System, after having complied with the Skelly requirements where applicable, the appointing authority shall make an order in writing stating specifically the causes for the action. - B. Service of Order.
+Said order of dismissal, suspension, temporary reduction of pay, or demotion shall be filed with the Human Resources Director, showing by whom and the date a copy was served upon the employee to be dismissed, suspended or demoted, either personally or by certified mail to the employee's last known mailing address.
 The order shall be effective either upon personal service or deposit in the U. S. Postal Service. - C. Employee Appeals from Order.
-The employee may appeal an order of dismissal, suspension, temporary reduction in pay, or demotion either to the Merit Board or through the procedures of Section 26 - Grievance Procedure of this MOU provided that such appeal is filed in writing with the Human Resources Director within ten (10)

-calendar days after service of said order.
+The employee may appeal an order of dismissal, suspension, temporary reduction of pay, or demotion either to the Merit Board or through the procedures of Section 26 Grievance Procedure of this MOU provided that such appeal is filed in writing with the Human Resources Director within ten (10) calendar days after service of said order.
 An employee may not both appeal to the Merit Board and file a grievance under Section 26 of this MOU.

 25.7 Weingarten Rights.
-In accordance with applicable Federal law, an employee is entitled to have a Union representative present at an investigatory interview with the employee's supervisor when the employee reasonably believes that disciplinary action might result.
-It is the responsibility of the employee to request the presence of a Union representative, and when such a request is made by the employee, the investigatory interview shall be temporarily recessed for a reasonable period of time until a Union representative can be present.
+In accordance with applicable Federal law, an employee is entitled to have a union representative present at an investigatory interview with the employee's supervisor when the employee reasonably believes that disciplinary action might result.
+It is the responsibility of the employee to request the presence of a union representative, and when such a request is made by the employee, the investigatory interview shall be temporarily recessed for a reasonable period of time until a union representative can be present.